We are next generation leaders who impact Greater Omaha’s future.

 - And of course, an after-party to continue the conversation and make new, long-lasting connections

 Get Informed.
 Get Excited.
 Get Engaged.
+Save the date for October 22, 2020.

 We’re always trying to gather information that can help us better the community for Young Professionals.